 top of page

 Explosive Remnants of War Advocacy

 WHO WE ARE

-War Legacies Project collaborates with the Legacies of War, Project Renew, The Stimson Center, Roots of Peace and other organizations to raise awareness about the ongoing impacts of Explosive Remnants of War—including cluster munitions, unexploded ordnance (UXO) and bombs—in Vietnam, Laos and Cambodia.
+War Legacies Project collaborates with the Legacies of War, Project Renew, The Stimson Center, and Roots of Peace, among many other organizations, to raise awareness about the ongoing impacts of Explosive Remnants of War—including cluster munitions, unexploded ordnance (UXO), and bombs—in Vietnam, Laos, and Cambodia.

 Mine Action Visitors Center in Dong Nai that is operated by Project Renew.
 The center provides visitors with information about the impact of the bombing of Vietnam and efforts underway now to mitigate these impacts.

 The U.S. Drop 2.5 Million Tons of Bombs on Laos

 Between 1964 and 1973, the U.S. dropped around 2.5 million tons of bombs on Laos.
 While the U.S. public was focused on the war in neighboring Vietnam and the conflict in Cambodia, the U.S. military was waging a devastating “Secret War” to cut off North Vietnamese supply lines along the Ho Chi Minh Trail through southeast Laos.

 The nearly 600,000 bombing runs delivered a staggering amount of explosives—the equivalent of a planeload of bombs every eight minutes for nine years, or a ton of bombs for every person in the country.
 More than what was unloaded on Germany and Japan combined during World War II was dropped on Laos.
 To this day, Laos remains, per capita, the most heavily bombed country on earth.